clement2019/ansible-project/instructions.md

 SETTING UP CONNECTION BETWEEN THE CONTROLLER AND THE TARGETS MACHINES

 Anasible should be able to communicate to the other servers through passwordless authentication..
-That's the only cognition If ansible can do that it can do anything
+That's the only condition If ansible can do that it can do anything

 # always talk to the private ip address of the target machines

-Copy it and do ssh to that machine see whaT HAPPENS
+Copy it and do ssh to that machine see what happens

 ssh  <private-ip>